George Shirtcliffe: Honours

 At the 1919 Birthday Honours he was appointed an Officer of the Order of the British Empire for services in connection with the New Zealand Branch of the British Red Cross Society and Order of St. John of Jerusalem.
 He was knighted as a Knight Commander of the Order of the British Empire for public services in the 1936 New Year Honours.

+Personal life

+Shirtcliffe married Jane Barbara Massey in Timaru on 30 January 1889.
+She raised their seven children before she died in 1926 though one of the seven, a twin, died as an infant.
+He remarried Margaret Elise Priest the following year.